The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Introduction

-The universal-algebraic approach can also be applied to study the computational complexity of countably infinite homogeneous structures $\mathfrak B$ with finite relational signature~\cite{BodirskyNesetrilJLC}.
-If $\mathfrak B$ is finitely bounded, then CSP$(\mathfrak B)$ is contained in NP.
-If $\mathfrak B$ is homogeneous and finitely bounded then a complexity dichotomy has been conjectured, along with a conjecture about the boundary between NP-completeness and containment in P~\cite{BPP-projective-homomorphisms}.
-We verify these conjectures for all normal representations of finite integral symmetric relation algebras with a flexible atom, and thereby also solve Hirsch’s RBCP for symmetric relation algebras with a flexible atom.

-The exact formulation of the conjecture from~\cite{BPP-projective-homomorphisms} in full generality requires concepts that we do not need to prove our results.
-Phrased in the terminology of relation algebras, our result is the following. \begin{theorem} Let $\bf A$ be a finite integral symmetric relation algebra with a flexible atom, and let $A_0$ be the set of atoms of $\bf A$.
-Then either \begin{itemize} \item there exists an operation $f\colon A_0^6\rightarrow A_0$ that preserves the allowed triples of $\mathbf{A}$ and satisfies the \emph{Siggers identity}
+The universal-algebraic approach can also be applied to study the computational complexity of countably infinite homogeneous structures $\mathfrak B$ with finite relational signature \cite{BodirskyNesetrilJLC}.
+For an introduction to the field, we refer to \cite{Book}.
+If $\mathfrak B$ is finitely bounded, then CSP$(\mathfrak B)$ is contained in NP (see, e.g., \cite{Bodirsky-HDR-v8}).
+If $\mathfrak B$ is homogeneous and finitely bounded then a complexity dichotomy has been conjectured, along with algebraic criteria that distinguish NP-complete from polynomial-time solvable problems~\cite{BPP-projective-homomorphisms}. {The exact formulation of the conjecture from~\cite{BPP-projective-homomorphisms} in full generality requires concepts that we do not need to prove our results.
+In Theorem~\ref{thm:main 2} we verify these conjectures for all normal representations of finite integral symmetric relation algebras with a flexible atom, and thereby also solve Hirsch’s RBCP for symmetric relation algebras with a flexible atom.} Phrased in the terminology of relation algebras, our result is the following. \begin{theorem} Let $\bf A$ be a finite symmetric representable relation algebra with a flexible atom, and let $A_0$ be the set of atoms of $\bf A$.
+Then \begin{itemize} \item there exists an operation $f\colon A_0^6\rightarrow A_0$ that preserves the allowed triples of $\mathbf{A}$, satisfies